Please click here for our History Curriculum Overview 2020 - 2021.

 We aim to inspire pupils to develop a curiosity and fascination about the world and its people that will remain with them for the rest of their lives.
 We study a range of diverse places and peoples, from the United Kingdom and Europe to the wider world.
 Within this, children investigate different environments and learn about the Earth’s key physical and human processes.
 We develop the children’s investigative and interpretative skills.
 We teach concepts of time and chronology, how to learn from the past and the part history can play in helping young people to make sense of the present, preparing them for the future.
 Developing an understanding of our diverse heritage, the children will move towards achieving mutual understanding in our increasingly diverse society.

 Children have the opportunity to recognise their contribution to, and responsibilities for, their locality, their country and the global community.
 To support this, children explore their world using innovative software such as Digimaps.
-They use technology to research factual information on world events and historic figures.
-Using primary and secondary sources they are able to make inferences about the past.
+They use technology to research factual information on world events and historical figures.
+Using primary and secondary sources, they are able to make inferences about the past.
 They also experience a wealth of field trips with key humanities themes.
 Off-site trips develop an understanding of skills in both geography and history.
-These are extended in key stage two to studies into the local area, the impact of Heathrow airport and Twickenham rugby stadium.
-Residential field trips to Swanage, Year 4, enable children to study the physical features of differing localities.
-In year 6 a trip to Belgium enables them to use their historical skills to investigate the experience of life in the trenches
+These are extended in key stage two to studies into the local area; a comparison of the river in Richmond with the foreshore of the Thames in Greenwich and a local area study related to the Industrial Revolution.
+Residential field trips to Swanage, Year 4, enable children to study the physical features of different localities.
+In year 6 a trip to Hooke Court enables them to use their historical skills to investigate the experience of life in the trenches